Honor a Special Event, Person, or Important Date

 - Distinguished Service Awards - Honoring Eagle Scouts, retirements, heroism, etc.

-- Certificates of Appreciation - Acknowledging donations or service
+- Certificates of Appreciation - Acknowledging service

 - Certificates of Congratulations - For significant anniversaries, birthdays, sports achievements, etc.